Contact structures, deformations and taut foliations

 \subsection{Foliations:}

-A codimension-$1$ foliation $\mathcal{F}$ on a $3$-manifold $M$ is a decomposition of $M$ into connected immersed surfaces called \emph{leaves} that is locally diffeomorphic to level sets of the projection of $\mathbb{R}^3$ to the $z$-axis.
-We will always assume that all foliations are smooth and cooriented.
+A codimension-$1$ foliation $\mathcal{F}$ on a $3$-manifold $M$ is a decomposition of $M$ into connected injectively immersed surfaces called \emph{leaves} that is locally diffeomorphic to level sets of the projection of $\mathbb{R}^3$ to the $z$-axis.
+We will always assume that all foliations are smooth and cooriented unless otherwise specified.
 One can then define a global non-vanishing $1$-form $\alpha$ by requiring that

 By Frobenius' Theorem a cooriented distribution is tangent to a foliation if and only if

 and in this case $\xi$ is called \emph{integrable}.
 An important example of a foliation is the Reeb foliation. \begin{ex}[Reeb foliation] Consider $D^2 \times S^1$ with coordinates $\left((r,\theta), \phi\right)$.
 Choose a non-negative function $\gamma(r)$ on $[0,1]$ that is infinitely tangent to a constant map at the end points, is decreasing on the interior and has $\gamma(0) = 1,\gamma(1) = 0$.
 Then $\mathcal{F}_{Reeb}$ is defined as the kernel of the following form